Authoring A Provider

 inject a stubbed transport.

-Anything that bypasses runtime breaks tests and parallel safety.
+Anything that bypasses the runtime breaks tests and parallel safety.

 #Step 8.
 Hand-Off Boundaries

-The most common review feedback on new providers is "this belongs in core."
+The most common review feedback on a new provider is "this belongs in core."
 Use this map:

 | Concern | Owned by |